-The newly opened Bury Sculpture Centre is taking a surprising approach in its debut programme.
+Bury Sculpture Centre takes a surprising approach in its programme.

 How exactly do you define sculpture?
 According to artist Lawrence Weiner, even the sentence you choose to explain it with can, itself, be thought of as part of the form.
 Weiner questions the traditional distinction between the construction of language and of fabricated objects, suggesting that the way we build phrases has as much craft to it as carving or casting.
 By giving words a material reality, by printing them onto a wall in bold, blocky fonts, Weiner asks his audience to consider words as objects – and, implicitly, to contribute to their design by working out what exactly they might mean, and how to say them.
 Words are more malleable than marble, or wood, in this sense; depending on where you put the emphasis, the shape of a sentence can change completely.